ChumpChief/ProjectTemplate/README.md

 ## Github

 This repo provides Github Actions for:
-1. CI - Runs all checks against the repo on push and PRs, and is appropriate to use as a blocking status check.
+* CI - Runs all checks against the repo on push and PRs, and is appropriate to use as a blocking status check.
-1. Release (IN PROGRESS) - Consumes changesets, bumps versions, produces changelogs, creates git tags, and creates Github releases.
-May eventually publish packages to Github and npm.
+* Create Github Release - For a given branch: consumes changesets, bumps versions, produces changelogs, creates a git tag, and creates a Github release.
-    * This action has further prerequisite setup.
-See [release.yml](./.github/workflows/release.yml) for details.
+* Publish to NPM (IN PROGRESS) - For a given release tag: publishes to NPM

 ## Technology choices